AMfeta99/LLM-vs.-Human-Minds/README.md

 #
 This repository is the result of experiments with LLMs to develop skills in software development using state-of-the-art LLM and popular sources/tools such as langchain, openai API...

-2 jogos:
+Games:
-associação: " adivinhar o q tem em comum" /adivinhar regra (vou para a ilha e levo)
+1- associação: " adivinhar o q tem em comum" /adivinhar regra (vou para a ilha e levo)
 guess: adivinhar objecto
-jogo da forca:
+2- jogo da forca:
-who is lying?: descobrir quem está a mentir
+3- who is lying?: descobrir quem está a mentir

-# Game modes
+## Game modes
 These games have the option of choosing:
 - LLM vs. LLM
    : Two virtual players who complement each other